mr-adult/tree-iterators-rs/README.md

 # tree_iterators_rs

-If you enjoy using this crate, please star the [github repo](https://github.com/mr-adult/tree-iterators-rs) so I as the author can feel good about releasing it as open source.
+If you enjoy using this crate, please star the [github repo](https://github.com/mr-adult/tree-iterators-rs).

-tree_iterators_rs is a library built to provide you with the utilities/iterators to easily work with tree data structures in Rust.
+tree_iterators_rs is a library built to provide you with the utilities (iterators) to easily work with tree data structures in Rust.
 It provides a default implementation for the majority use cases.
 These include:
-1. TreeNode<T> - This struct has a vec-based heap-allocated list of children. [documentation](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/struct.TreeNode.html)
+1. TreeNode<T> - This struct has a Vec-based list of children. [documentation](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/struct.TreeNode.html)
 2. BinaryTreeNode<T> - This struct contains an optional boxed reference to a left and right node. [documentation](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/struct.BinaryTreeNode.html)

 This crate is written such that you can build your own implementations as well using other collection types.
+The collection type simply need to implement the Iterator trait.

 ### Feature Flags